Raffiesaurus/discord-embedder/README.md

 * If the host is known, swap to the mirror.
 For Instagram:
   * resolve /share/* to canonical
   * skip stories
-* Repost with masked labels.
-If you want the mirror to actually unfurl, put the bare mirror URL on a new line (Discord embeds only on bare links; masked links don’t auto-preview).
-See Discord’s Markdown guide for general formatting.

 ## Notes / limitations
 * Only public content embeds cleanly.